 More and more people are enjoying the benefits of starting their days with hot lemon water.
-A glass of warm lemon water first thing in the morning.
-This helps to cleanse the digestive system, stimulate digestive enzymes and perhaps even assist with weight loss.
+A glass of warm lemon water first thing in the morning can cleanse and detoxify the digestive system, stimulate digestive enzymes and perhaps even assist with weight loss.
 But did you know that your daily lemon water might be damaging your teeth?